 I have been an educator for over sixteen years teaching more or less any discipline in the biosciences to middle school through college level students.
 I have studied at Virginia Polytechnical Institute and State University, North Carolina State University, University of Cincinnati, and Vanderbilt University, and throughout my post-bachelor's studies, I have worked with a wide variety of learners including students teachers just about to go out and teach science classes themselves as professional educators.
 Throughout my time as an educator, I have grown with my students and learned a fair amount about how students learn and some of the common roadblocks faced when confronting challenging topics.
 One of my favored methods in how to get past those barriers is to unpack an abstract concept (such as mRNA translation, for example) into both cartoon and word pictures so that we all "see" the big picture, then add the vocabulary to the concept once all are ready to move on.
 Not surprisingly, I am a bit of a story teller and have more than a few book ideas floating around in my brain.
 I am an active participant in several educator groups and conferences so that I can still learn from my peers, and when I get some time to explore and create, I am an avid video gamer, cook, tomato and pepper gardener, and amateur entomologist.

-Virginia Polytechnic Institute and State University - BS, Biology
+Undergraduate Degree: Virginia Polytechnic Institute and State University - Bachelor of Science, Biology, General

-North Carolina State University at Raleigh - MS, Zoology
+Graduate Degree: North Carolina State University at Raleigh - Master of Science, Zoology

 What is your teaching philosophy?